shivammathur/setup-php/README.md

 - Extensions installed along with PHP if specified are enabled.

 - Specific versions of extensions available on `PECL` can be set up by suffixing the extension's name with the version.
-This is useful for installing old versions of extensions which support end of life PHP versions.
+This is useful for installing old versions of extensions which support end-of-life PHP versions.

 ```yaml
 - name: Setup PHP with specific version of PECL extension